Our School

 We also pride ourselves on knowing each child as an individual due to our nurturing and caring environment which is underpinned by our Christian values.
 This was recognised during our accreditation for the Silver Rights Respecting School Award that we achieved in June 2022.
 We are proud to have strong links with our church and a range of other agencies.

-We have an involved governing body that knows our school well and challenges us to do even better by working with us on monitoring standards of teaching, pupil’s work and speaking to pupils about what is going well and what we can do even better.
+We have an involved governing body that knows our school well and challenges us to do even better by working with us on monitoring standards of teaching, pupil’s work and speaking to pupils about what is going well and what we can improve further.

 Our staff have a wealth of experience and are a committed, hardworking staff team.

 We have an exciting, creative curriculum that our parent/carers think is great due to how the trips and visitors into school bring learning to life.
 We place a high priority on communicating with parent/carers so that they are fully aware of how their child is doing in school, how they can get involved in school life and to work with us when issues may arise- this was why we were awarded the Leading Parent Partnership award for a third time in June 2022!
-We e-mail the monthly newsletter out to them and keep them in touch with what their child has achieved and what they are learning through the class dojo system.
+We provide a monthly newsletter and keep them in touch with what their child has achieved and what they are learning through the class dojo system.

 We recognise the importance of working with the whole family and as a result, parent/carers are welcome to come into school or receive support from our Family Support team on a range of issues.

-Nothing but the best is good enough for our pupils and families and we look forward to continuing to work in partnership with all stakeholders to achieve our goal of becoming a truly outstanding school.
+Nothing but the best is good enough for our pupils and families and we look forward to continuing to work in partnership with all stakeholders to achieve our aim of being a school where all can thrive.

 Children’s Voice